-Methods are described in the report for estimating the magnitude of a flood of any frequency between 1.1 and 50 years for any site, gaged or ungaged, on most unregulated streams in Wyoming, within the limits of basin size for which records have been collected.
-Flood-frequency relations are not defined for a large part of the headwaters of the North Platte River in south-central Wyoming because of the paucity of streamflow data.
-Relations of the mean annual flood as the de, pendent variable to certain basin characteristics as independent variables are defined.
-Wyoming is in the headwaters of four main river basins; the independent variables used in each basin are as follows:
+Methods described in this report can be used to estimate the magnitude of a flood of any selected recurrence interval between 1.1 and 50 years for any unregulated stream in Wyoming, gaged or ungaged, within the scope of the data.
+Flood-frequency relations are not defined for a large part of the North Platte River basin in south-central Wyoming because of insufficient data.

 - USGS Numbered Series

 - Year Published:

 - U.S. Geological Survey

 - Report: iv, 27 p.; 2 Plates: 9.36 x 12.59 and 9.18 x 12.67 inches